madhur-taneja/Deep-Learning-Projects/README.md

 ## Projects

-The following is a list of current projects required to complete the Front End Nanodegree along with the starter codes if it's provided by Udacity.
+The following is a list of current projects required to complete the Deep Learning Nanodegree along with the starter codes thats provided by Udacity:

 1. [Predicting Bike Sharing Data](https://github.com/udacity/deep-learning/tree/master/first-neural-network)
 2. [Dog Breed Classifier](https://github.com/udacity/dog-project)